 The following forms are available to download and complete for submission to the school:

 Kingham Primary School is a popular school and places are in high demand.
-If you are interested in the possibility of a place in the school you are encouraged to contact the school office for information about open days or visits.
+If you are interested in the possibility of a place in the school you are encouraged to contact the school office for further information.

 Places for children in the nursery class are managed by the school.
 A place in the nursery does not provide any guarantee of a place in the school reception class.